mongator/documentation/mandango/introduction.rst

 Introduction
 ============

-Mandango is an easy, poweful and ultrafast *Object Document Mapper* (ODM) for PHP and MongoDB.
+Mongator is an easy, poweful and ultrafast *Object Document Mapper* (ODM) for PHP and MongoDB.

 What is MongoDB?